GoFast-Athlete-Training/gofastbackendv2-fall2025/docs/RunCrewDocs/RunCrewAdmin.md

 - Manage the crew’s brand (logo, description, meet-up point defaults) from the Settings surface.
 - Delegate responsibility (managers) so crews remain healthy without bottlenecking on one admin.

+**Authentication note**: RunCrew remains an athlete-first identity model.
+Pages themselves never mint tokens.
+Every admin action still arrives with the athlete’s Firebase token; the backend rehydrates the crew using `runCrewId` + that athlete.
+This is deliberate—moving to crew-issued tokens would require new identity flows (`runCrewId + athleteId` combos, additional lookups) and is outside the MVP scope.

 "Do stuff, not just see stuff" still applies, but the context is about **programming the calendar** and **keeping members engaged**, not managing a sales pipeline.

 ---